I get it, aperture is confusing.

 When capturing fast-moving subjects such as sports or wildlife photography, you will need to use a fast shutter speed such as 1/500 second or faster to freeze the action.

-Because of this, you will also need to use a wider aperture such as f/2.8 or wider, and an ISO that allows for these faster shutter speeds without excessive noise.
+Because of this, you will most likely need to use a wider aperture such as f/2.8 or wider, and an ISO that allows for these faster shutter speeds without excessive noise.

 Why is Aperture Important in Photography?